Samuele-Colombo/scenelang-highlighter/README.md

 ## Features

 - Syntax Highliting
 	- Distinguishes scene-related commands, instruction commands, and construction commands
-	- marks as invalid all non-existing commands
+	- Marks as invalid all non-existing commands
 	- Distinguishes type-extension keywords, attribute keywords, and command extension keywords
-	- marks as invalid all non-constructing keywords following a lowercase letter
+	- Marks as invalid all non-constructing keywords following a lowercase letter
+	- In math expression marks as invalid identifiers preceded by a dot

 > **Note:** for devevelopers.
 If any commands are added to the language add them in the `syntaxes/scenelang.tmLanguage.json` file too.